 >> Sure, thanks Kavous.
 If there are additional questions that you think that answers are required for, you know, please let us know.

+Dear Greg, I welcome the invitation and asked SAM to kindly go through other question one by one but you did not follow that request why???
 I hear some frustration with my saying we don't know when OFAC might apply to our contracted parties for example.
 And that's actually a fully legitimate answer for ICANN to have.
 ICANN as choices for ICANN to make.
-And I know one of the things that I know can be a bit surprising and I think this also goes to Milton's question earlier about how can a root zone change be subject to OFAC.
+What this phrase means ??And I know one of the things that I know can be a bit surprising and I think this also goes to Milton's question earlier about how can a root zone change be subject to OFAC.
 And, Kavouss I've heard your focus on transactions.
 The OFAC regulations are often seen as applying mostly to financial institutions.
 A lot of them has to do with money.
 But at face when you go under them they're about providing goods or services.
-And so, sometimes the things that we do are looked at as providing a service.
+And so, sometimes the things that we do are looked at as providing a service looked at by whom ??
+OFAC ? that means OFAC CAN UNILATERALLY AND ARBITRARY DECIDES ON ANY ISSUE WITHOUT ANY APPEAL??? .
 And so it might not have the general -- when you look at it just on its face it might not look like the transaction that you would think would need to be covered but particularly depending on the breathed of sanctions that have been issued against the country certain conduct might actually cross that line in the U.S. government's eyes into providing services.
 And so, you can't just take it down to a transaction between companies to make the test of what conduct falls under OFAC and what conduct doesn't.
 But again, if you have additional questions that you think and that this group believes hasn't been answered through this presentation or outside sources, please let us know.

+Dear Greg, I welcome the invitation and asked SAM to kindly go through other question one by one but you did not follow that request why???

 Greg.

 >> Thanks, Sam.
 I'll go to Milton Mueller.

 >> Hello.
 Good morning, Sam.
 I wanted to ask, I understand that ICANN doesn't want to provide legal advice and doesn't want to particularly make the wrong decision advising registrars and parties.
-On the sake token is it possible the registrar or contracted party could also make a wrong decision about the applicability of the law to them?
+On the “sake “ IS IT NOT “ SAME TOKEN “ token is it possible the registrar or contracted party could also make a wrong decision about the applicability of the law to them?
 And in terms of remedies -- in other words they might out of a conservatism or fear they might adopt or implement certain restrictions when it's actually not necessary.
 My first question is is that possible.
 My second question is is there anything we can ask the U.S. government to do to clarify those kinds of situations so that we reduce the restrictions to only people that really they should be applied to.